 The arbitration agreement may consist of either an arbitration clause or a submission agreement.
-The arbitration clause concerns potential future disputes arising from a given contractual or extracontractual relationship, whereas the submission agreement arises from existing disputes, whether or not they have already been submitted to a state court.
+The arbitration clause concerns potential future disputes arising from a given contractual or extra-contractual relationship, whereas the submission agreement arises from existing disputes, whether or not they have already been submitted to a state court.
 The VAL treats both types of arbitration agreement on an equal footing.
 Subject to any special law requiring a more solemn form, the arbitration agreements must be made in writing.
 An arbitration agreement is considered to be in writing if documented either in a written instrument signed by the parties or in correspondence exchanged between them.
 The VAL allows arbitration agreements to be incorporated in a contractual document that is not signed by both parties simply by reference to general terms and conditions on another contract.

-In addition to the VAL, Law No. 12/16 of 12 August 2016 sets forth the rules applicable to the establishment and organisation of mediation and conciliation procedures, as alternative dispute mechanisms.
-With the enactment of this statute, disputes in civil, commercial (including maritime), employment, family and criminal matters can now be submitted to mediation, provided that they concern waivable rights.
+6.1.3 Which specialist alternative dispute resolution bodies deal with maritime mediation in your jurisdiction?
+For the time being there is no domestic alternative dispute resolution institution specialised on maritime mediation.
+Since the approval of Law No. 12/16 of 12 August 2016, setting forth the rules applicable to the establishment and organisation of mediation and conciliation procedures as alternative dispute mechanisms, all procedures are held in the arbitration and mediation centres named in 6.1.2 above.
+This statute allows for disputes in civil, commercial (including maritime), employment, family and criminal matters to be submitted to mediation, provided that they concern waivable rights.